python/cpython/Doc/library/configparser.rst

 Configuration files may include comments, prefixed by specific characters (``#`` and ``;`` by default [1]_).
-Comments may appear on their own on an otherwise empty line, or may be entered on lines holding values or section names.
-In the latter case, they need to be preceded by a whitespace character to be recognized as a comment.
-For backwards compatibility, by default only ``;`` starts an inline comment, while ``#`` does not [1]_.
+Comments may appear on their own on an otherwise empty line, possibly indented.
+[1]_

 For example:

 .. code-block:: ini

    [Simple Values]
-   key: value
+   key=value
-   spaces in keys: allowed
+   spaces in keys=allowed
-   spaces in values: allowed as well you can also use = to delimit keys from values
+   spaces in values=allowed as well spaces around the delimiter = obviously you can also use : to delimit keys from values

    [All Values Are Strings]
    values like this: 1000000